-- Output: Select this when you output the same audio signals as the ones for the monitor speaker. - SYNC: Select this when you output the SMPTE signal used for video synchronization playback. - OFF: Select this when you cancel the data transmission from the OMNI (SYNC) OUT jacks.
+Output: Select this when you output the same audio signals as the ones for the monitor speakers1.

+Output+PianoTG2:

+Select this when you output the ensemble part and the digital piano sound.
+Note that the digital piano sound is also output in the acoustic mode.

+PianoTG2: Select this when you output only the digital piano sound.

+SYNC: Select this when you output the SMPTE signal used for video synchronization playback.

+OFF: Select this when you cancel the data transmission from the

+OMNI (SYNC) OUT jacks.